Noch €100,00 until free shipping

 2. From Damp to Eckernförde on the Baltic Sea

-A varied section begins at Damp Beach and takes you along the Baltic Sea with many beautiful stretches of beach.
-In between, the route runs through green areas and along impressive cliffs.
-In Borby and Eckernförde, it's worth taking a break for a stroll through the town center.
-The tour ends on Eckernförde Beach, offering plenty of opportunities for swimming breaks with your dog along the way.
+A varied section of the trail begins at Damp beach and leads you along the Baltic Sea coast with its many beautiful stretches of sand.
+The route also winds through green areas and along impressive cliffs.
+In Borby and Eckernförde, a stroll through the town center is highly recommended.
+The tour concludes at a relaxing end on Eckernförde beach, offering plenty of opportunities for swimming breaks with your dog along the way.

 Distance: 28km, 2 hours